 which returns true when sts1 and sts2 contain the same shift types, and which returns true when they are disjoint.
-Finally,

-3.6.
-Shift types 23
+Finally, returns a new shift-type set containing the set union of sts1 and sts2.
+Shift-type sets are mainly used when constructing patterns (Section 3.9.6).